Back to Blog

 Forward chain: allow VPN traffic

-ROUTEROSFirewall Forward Rules - IPv4
+Firewall Forward Rules - IPv4 routeros

 # FastTrack for established WireGuard connections (performance)